demisto/content/Packs/Core/Playbooks/playbook-Event_Log_Was_Cleared_README.md

 Investigation:
 Check the following parameters to determine if remediation actions are needed:
-- XDR alerts related to the hostname by MITRE tactics indicating malicious activity.
+- Cortex XDR alerts related to the hostname by MITRE tactics indicating malicious activity.
 - Whether the process is signed.
 - The prevalence of the process.